A simple Google search will prove that there are nearly a million wedding photographers in South Wales.

 Colour is just how I see and a simple processing with a simple tone curve is generally all I add.
 What comes out of camera and is what is delivered to you.

 Of course after your wedding you’re free to do what you want with your photos.
 I’m happy if you want to make them all black and white for your house.
 I’m also here to help you with that – just shout if you want any or all of your photos converted.

 10. You want the reassurance of a professional taking care of your photos so your guests can focus on the fun

 You’ve surely considered saving the costs of a photographer and buying some single use cameras instead.
 You might even have a friend with a camera who can take a few ‘snaps’ through the day.

 On multiple occasions I’ve been invited to weddings as a guest only to be asked to ‘bring along my camera’.
 But I’m either relaxing, socialising and taking in the day or I’m scanning the room for laugher and trying to capture every moment.
 I’ve realised I can no longer do both.

 So if the experience of your wedding to your friends is important, allow them to relax.
 Allow them to kick back and take in your wedding day with all of their senses.

 Leaving the photography to a professional isn’t just about who’s holding the camera on the day.
 Afterwards there’s the process of downloading cards.
 Then sorting the photos, backing up (again and again).
 It may take days to sift through and choose the best photos.
 Then correcting and processing them.
 That’s all before presenting them in a way that you can view and appreciate them for the rest of your life.

 It’s not having that regret on your 10th anniversary that this is all about.
-Not having the guilt that you stressed out a friend who just wanted to party.
+There’s no such thing as a cheap wedding photographer in South Wales.
+It’s about not having the guilt that you stressed out a friend who just wanted to party.

 So, do you think you’ve found your photographer for your south Wales wedding?